 Several years ago, only a few miles from here, two people visiting from the east, were out for an afternoon hike on a beautiful September day.
 They didn’t tell anyone where they were going.
 According to one source, they even ignored advice from someone at the trail head about taking more clothes in case the weather changed.
 The weather did change.
 A storm rolled in, it rained and snowed and the temperature plummeted.
 Nobody knew they were missing until their plane arrived in Atlanta without them.
 Their bodies were not recovered until the following Spring.

 Back in the Fall of 2010, I ran into two lost hikers (by pure luck) at dusk.
-They were still moving, but since they had no light, they were about to spend a cold night in the woods.
+They were still moving, but since they had no light and no way to start a fire, they were about to spend a cold night in the woods.
 They hadn’t told anyone where they were going, so nobody would have been looking for them.
 They didn’t have any way to make fire.
 Who knows what would have happened?
 You can read more about their outcome here.

 What are the Common Themes for Hikers that Get into Trouble?

 1. They did not tell anyone where they were going.

 2. Those hiking alone got injured.